B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 130217](https://user-images.githubusercontent.com/117080369/207865834-59898b35-8a5d-48d0-98b8-a64b1d12a0e2.png)

-Looking through the archived page we find refernece to `Julia Sharpe - team leader for the HUMINT teams`
+Looking through the archived page we find refernece to a `Julia Sharpe - team leader for the HUMINT teams`

 ![Screenshot 2022-12-15 130506](https://user-images.githubusercontent.com/117080369/207866460-8c66e0dc-a8ba-40f6-84c2-e51565d69806.png)

 Let's head over to <a href="https://twitter.com/">Twitter</a> and run a people search for `Julia Sharpe`

-The one that immediately jumps out is `julia_sharpe007` becuase of the encoded text in their bio and 007 on appended to their handle - make a note of this as it is needed for the final password.
+The one that immediately jumps out is `julia_sharpe007` becuase of the encoded text in their bio and `007` appended to their handle - make a note of this as it is needed for the final password.

 ![Screenshot 2022-12-15 131613](https://user-images.githubusercontent.com/117080369/207868936-d1179ec8-c807-4722-ab1a-93e4112b19ea.png)

-Taking a closer look at Julia's account confirms this is the account we are looking for due to the mention of `Special Agent K` 🐰 - The rabbit is a dead give away.
+Taking a closer look at Julia's account confirms this is the account we are looking for due to the mention of `Special Agent K 🐰` - The rabbit is a dead give away (nice touch!).

 Let's grab the text: